Juvenile Intake & Assessment

-The Juvenile Intake and Assessment (JIAS) program for the Thirteenth Judicial District covers Butler, Elk, and Greenwood Counties in Kansas.
+The Juvenile Intake and Assessment (JIAS) program for the Thirteenth Judicial District covers Butler, Elk, and Greenwood Counties in Kansas and is operated by Community Corrections.
 This is a program which is provided locally all across the state as per an Administrative order of the Kansas Supreme Court in 1995.

 The focus of the assessment, questionnaire and interviews are to intervene early and help prevent youth from getting more deeply involved in the juvenile justice system.
 These interviews are confidential and cannot be used against the youth in court.
 Ages of children served are birth to 18th birthday.
 In Judicial District 13 approximately 600 youth are interviewed annually.